ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/consul.md

 ## More information

-For more about $productName$'s integration with Consul, read the [service discovery configuration](../../topics/running/resolvers) documentation.
+For more about Emissary's integration with Consul, read the [service discovery configuration](../../topics/running/resolvers) documentation.